-- 1. share knowledge of the District's direction outcomes and apply them at their individual sites; - 2. have a mission and vision; - 3. focus School Improvement Planning cycle on improving student achievement including closing the gap among cohorts of students as identified by NCLB; - 4. present expected outcomes to students and families in a clear manner; - 5. have high expectations for achievement of all students.
+- 1. share knowledge of the District's direction outcomes and apply them at their individual sites; - 2. have a mission and vision; - 3. focus School Improvement Planning cycle on improving student achievement including closing the gap; - 4. present expected outcomes to students and families in a clear manner; - 5. have high expectations for achievement of all students.